 Different tools, techniques and methods will be used for engagement to cover different needs of the stakeholders.
 Given the nature of the project, the strategy is heavily focused on on-going information disclosure and dissemination that is efficient, transparent, and addresses the needs of different stakeholders.

-The design and means of stakeholders' engagement will be adapted to the current social distancing requirements by the Government of Jordan that are now in effect and are therefore all suggested to be based on electronic and virtual modalities.
-The implementing entity (NAF) will work on ensuring that virtually disseminated information is in line with the standards of information sharing that was implemented pre-COVID 19 a.
-Inter-governmental engagement mechanisms
+The design and methods of stakeholder engagement have been adapted to reflect the end of the COVID-19 pandemic.
+With the cessation of social distancing measures and the lifting of related restrictions by the Government of Jordan, the previous emphasis on electronic and virtual modalities is no longer required.
+The implementing entity (NAF) will ensure that the dissemination of information continues to align with the standards of information sharing that were in place prior to the pandemic.